Sayfallah Ltaief

-Sayfallah Ltaief (سَيْف الله لَطِيف; born 22 April 2000) is a professional footballer who plays as a winger for Dutch club Sparta Rotterdam on loan from Twente.
+Sayfallah Ltaief (سَيْف الله لَطِيف; born 22 April 2000) is a professional footballer who plays as a winger for Ekstraklasa club Cracovia.
 Born in Switzerland, he plays for the Tunisia national team.

 Club career

 Ltaief is a product of the youth academies of Zürich, Kosova Zürich, and Winterthur.
 He began his senior career in the Swiss Challenge League with Winterthur in 2020.
 On 9 June 2022, he transferred to Swiss Super League club Basel.
 He made his professional debut with Basel in a 1–1 league draw against his former club Winterthur on 16 July 2022.

 On 5 December 2022, Ltaief agreed to return to Winterthur on loan for the second half of the 2022–23 season.
 His loan was again extended for the entirety of the 2023–24 season, as he eventually scored eight goals and six assists for Winterthur throughout the league campaign.

 On 17 May 2024, it was announced that Ltaief would join Dutch side Twente on a permanent deal, signing a three-year contract set to be activated from 1 July.

-On 7 August 2025, Ltaief joined Sparta Rotterdam on season long-loan.
+On 7 August 2025, Ltaief joined Sparta Rotterdam on season-long loan.
+On 2 February 2026, he moved on a new loan to German club Greuther Fürth in the 2.
+Bundesliga.

+On 20 August 2026, Ltaief signed a two-year contract with Polish club Cracovia, with an option for another year.